HaujetZhao/RcloneVault/README_en.md

 # Purpose

-Crypt-type remote of rclone can be used as users File Vault, and this script is ment to make managing, editing, opening and closing File Vaults easier.
+Crypt-type remote of [rclone](https://rclone.org/) can be used as users File Vault, and this script is meant to make managing, editing, opening and closing File Vaults easier.

 # Introduce:

-Rclone is a open source storage manage tool, it supports multi kinds of local and cloud storage.
+[Rclone](https://rclone.org/) is a open source storage manage tool, it supports multi kinds of local and cloud storage.

-Rclone supports a storage type called "Crypt", it's actually adding a crypt layer on top of a normal storage layer.
+[Rclone](https://rclone.org/) supports a storage type called "[Crypt](https://rclone.org/crypt/)", it's actually adding a crypt layer on top of a normal storage layer.

 By using this crypt layer, files will be crypted by AES algorism using 256 bit key before it written to the normal storage.